 The net price is calculated by adding tuition, room, board and other costs and subtracting financial aid.Note that the net price is typically less than the published for a school.
 For more information on the sticker price of Stanford, see our tuition and fees and room and board pages.

-It's not uncommon for college students to take out loans to pay for school.
-In fact, almost 66% of students nationwide depend at least partially on loans.
-At Stanford, approximately 8% of students took out student loans averaging $8,155 a year.
-That adds up to $32,620 over four years for those students.
+While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
+At Stanford, approximately 5% of students took out student loans averaging $8,868 a year.
+That adds up to $35,472 over four years for those students.

 Contact details for Stanford are given below.